Bottom-up rewriting for words and terms: Preliminaries

 \subsection{Term rewriting systems}

-A \emph{rewrite rule} built upon the signature $\FF$ is a pair $\rrule{l}{r}$ of terms in $\TERM$ which satisfy $\Var(r) \subseteq \Var(l)$.
+A \emph{rewrite rule} built over the signature $\FF$ is a pair $\rrule{l}{r}$ of terms in $\TERM$ which satisfy $\Var(r) \subseteq \Var(l)$.
 We call $l$ (resp. $r$) the \emph{left-handside} (resp. \emph{right-handside}) of the rule (\emph{lhs} and \emph{rhs} for short).
+A rule is \emph{ground} if both its left and right-handsides are ground.
 A rule is \emph{linear} if both its left and right-handsides are linear.
 A rule is \emph{left-linear} if its left-handside is linear.